heremaps/xyz-hub/docs/ABSTRACT.md

 Naksha uses the following terms:

-- **EventHandler**: A class (code) integrated into the Naksha-Hub or loaded as **extension** to it.
-Naksha-Hub will create instances of event-handler classes, providing context oriented configuration to them, and add these instances into event-pipelines to process events.
 - **Feature**: An object that is compatible to the [GeoJSON](https://tools.ietf.org/html/rfc79460) format.
 - **Collection**: A set of features with history and transaction log.
 - **Storage**: A physical storage to persist collections.
-- **Connector**: A configuration that binds an event handler (server side code) with an arbitrary JSON configuration.
-The event-handler implements some event processing logic, for example they send requests to foreign hosts, store or read features from a storage or perform validation and verification.
-- **Space**: The public name to create event-pipelines for REST API triggered event processing.
-There are for example virtual spaces, which combine other spaces logically.
+Naksha accesses storages directly, therefore storage drivers need to be open source and part of the Naksha repository, implementing the IStorage interface.
+- **EventHandler**: A configuration declaring, which class implements the IEventHandler interface.
+An event handler normally implements some business logic.
+- **RemoteEventHandler**: An configuration declaring that a remote service implements an event handler.
+This causes a proxy class to be instantiated, which will forward the event to the remote host.
+- **Connector**: A special form of event handler, that uses a local storage.
+A connector must not be a remote function, because the storages are integrative part of Naksha-Hub.
+- **PipelineComponent**: A component processing events via an event-pipeline.
+The event-pipeline is part of the configuration of the pipeline-component.
+- **Space**: A pipeline-component with some configuration and a public name.
+It receives an event from a REST API, sending this event through the attached event-pipeline.
+A space can be used for any purpose, mostly used to store and modify features in a storage.
-- **Subscription**: A configuration to react upon content changes of a **storage**.
-The subscription can have multiple connectors the same way a space has.
-They will be executed for all change-events and guaranteed to be called at least ones.
-That means if an error occurs, they are called again.
+- **Subscription**: A component configuration to react upon content changes of a **storage**.
+When a storage driver creates a new event to inform Naksha-Hub about a change of the underlying storage, then Naksha will review all subscription to this storage and process these events in the corresponding event-pipelines.
+A subscription will be executed for all change-events and guaranteed to be called at least ones.
+That means if an error occurs while processing an event, the subscription pipeline receives the event again.
 All subscriptions are independent of each other.
-Naksha calls individual subscriptions parallel, but each subscription receive all events in order.
+Naksha calls individual subscriptions in parallel, but each subscription receive all events in order.
 A subscription is guaranteed to be called at least ones at one Naksha instance at a time, but it can be moved between instances on demand.
-- **Job**: A configuration executed in the background, either only ones (one-time job) or regularly (cron-job).
-A job has as well connectors the same way that a space and subscription do.
 - **AID/AppId**: The identifier of the acting application, read from the JWT token.
 - **Author**: A user or application identifier read from the JWT token.
-- **Owner**: An named entity that owns an object and always has full access to the object, being either a user or application.
-When creating an object, the owner is read from the JWT token, becoming the owner of the new object.
-Without an owner in the JWT token, no objects other than features in spaces can be created.
-In this case, and when no owner is in the JWT token, the owner of the space becomes the owner of the feature.

 ## Spaces